El Dorado High School (Kansas)

 El Dorado High School (EHS) is a public secondary school in El Dorado, Kansas, United States.
 It is operated by El Dorado USD 490 public school district, and serves students of grades 9 to 12.
-Mascot is Wildcats, and the school colors are red and black.
+The school mascot is the Wildcat, and the school colors are red and black.

 Administration

-El Dorado High School is currently under the leadership of Principal Bruce Lolling.
-The athletic director is Scott Vang.
-The superintendent is Teresa Tosh.
+El Dorado High School is currently under the leadership of Principal Erin Nichols.
+The athletic director/assistant principle is Dylan Richardson, and the activities director/assistant principle is Kyle Stanley.

 Extracurricular Activities

 El Dorado High School offers a variety of extra curricular activities.
 A list is listed below: